TengMCing/autovi_web/www/markdown/variable_select.md

-### Step 2: Select columns for:
+### Step 3: Select target columns
 - `.resid`.
 Residuals.
 - `.fitted`.
 Fitted values.

-- `.sample`.
-Labels for residual plots.
-It can be numeric values or strings.
-This is an optional column.
+Note: 19 null plots will be automatically generated to form a lineup.
+The residuals of the null plot will be simulated from a normal distribution.